archerydwd/rails-blog/README.md

 I built this app with the Ruby on Rails framework to be used as part of a series of applications that I will be performing benchmarking tests on.
 See my Chicago Boss version of this application here: https://github.com/archerydwd/cb_blog The Flask version is here: https://github.com/archerydwd/flask_blog

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.
+The guide for running the tests can be found here: https://github.com/archerydwd/gatling-tests

 Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when trying to choose a framework.